 Crowdfunded Impact Investing is in the Eye of the Investor

 While these four crowdfunded investment platforms all fit within traditional notions of “impact investing”, it’s also fair to say that to one degree or another, all investment crowdfunding is crowdfunded impact investing, since investors are able to vote with their dollars in supporting specific real estate development projects, company and product types, and local businesses.
 Check out our database of 80+ alternative investment platforms to find options that help make the kind of impact you want to make (even if that’s only an impact on your bottom line).Have a question about crowdfunded investing?
 Want to learn more but aren’t sure where to start?
-You can explore more than 80 crowdfunding investment platforms in our database and learn more about the nuts and bolts of crowdfunding and alternative investing on our blog.
+You can explore more than 90 crowdfunding investment platforms in our database and learn more about the nuts and bolts of crowdfunding and alternative investing on our blog.
+And before investing, we strongly recommend getting a clear picture of your overall finances using a tool like Personal Capital.
+It's free, it's what we use to track our own finances, and when you sign up using that link you'll be helping to support YieldTalk.